talos/caustic/README.md

 ---

-Microscraper is designed to give wider access to obscure public data.
-The microscraper format makes it easy to quickly design and test a scraper that extracts a few pieces of information from behind several layers of obfuscation.
+Caustic is designed to give wider access to obscure public data.
+The caustic format makes it easy to quickly design and test a scraper that extracts a few pieces of information from behind several layers of obfuscation.